 When traveling around Iceland there are many places that you are constantly told you have to visit.
 But if you look closely you will find countless hidden gems all across the country.
 Some of those may be inaccessible by small cars or difficult to find without expert guidance.
 To go on a Super Jeep tours is a way to enjoy those places in a small group and adding in an extra feel of adventure.

 - Catching a fish

 - Hallormsstaður forest

 A great place for a relaxing walk surrounded by Iceland’s largest forest.
 As most may know Iceland is not known for dense forests and large trees.
 But in Hallormsstaður there is a charming forest due to decades of reforestation and dedicated work.
 The forest consists mainly of pines and birch.
-But it also includes a botanical collection along a walking path were there are samples of a variety of trees.
+But it also includes a botanical collection along the walking path where there are samples of a variety of trees.

 - Slow living in Djúpivogur

-Lately Djúpivogur has become the center of a slow living movement and received a recognition into the Cittaslow movement.
-In the town there are several places to visit such as the large egg replicas by the docks and the old café/museum in Langabúð.
-But the true charm is in the slow living atmosphere in the town and the beautiful harbour area.
+Lately, Djúpivogur has become the center of a slow living movement and received a recognition into the Cittaslow movement.
+In the town, there are several places to visit such as the large egg replicas by the docks and the old café/museum in Langabúð.
+But the true charm is in the slow living atmosphere in the town and the beautiful harbor area.

 - Creative center in Stöðvarfjörður

-In recent years the village Stöðvarfjörður has gained it self a reputation as an artsy town.
-And from 2010 there has been an ongoing process of converting the old Fish Factory into a Creative Center into a place for anything between music, local craft, food and divers arts.
+In recent years the village Stöðvarfjörður has gained itself a reputation as an artsy town.
+And from 2010 there has been an ongoing process of converting the old Fish Factory into a Creative Center into a place for anything between music, local craft, food and diverse arts.
 Now it is a place where artists can come to stay at while they work on their art.

 - Norðurljósahús Íslands